Skip to main content

 Does it work on Windows?

-Yes, via WSL2 or native Node.js.
-WSL2 is recommended for the best experience.
+Yes, via WSL2 (recommended) or native Node.js.
+Native Windows support is experimental — WSL2 provides the best experience.

 Can I run it on a cloud server?